 Ocean Nelson, Senior Coordinator, Recognition and Engagement, sees how successful the program has become based on the sheer volume of recognition.
 The number of eCards sent for events like Employee Appreciation Day and Random Acts of Kindness Day is breaking records.
 “At the end of the day, people want to be seen and heard.
 When you’re giving recognition, you’re seeing them as a person—how they bring their uniqueness to make our company better,” says Nelson.

 “I’ve seen our team members do amazing things and overcome a variety of challenges in 2020.
 So, it wasn’t surprising to see these kinds of results,” adds Jennifer Hartzke, Senior Specialist, Recognition and Engagement.
 “Despite being faced with the impacts of the pandemic, our team members still put the needs of our customers and their colleagues first.
-I’m proud our platform is being used to recognize all of the valiant efforts.”
+I’m proud our platform is being used to recognise all of the valiant efforts.”

 The airline has also seen stronger relationships developing between leaders and their teams, thanks in part to the increase in recognition.
 With almost 2,000 employees on her teams, Kip Hamilton, Managing Director of Customer Experience Reservations in Raleigh, uses Nonstop Thanks daily when team members receive customer compliments and to help new hires feel a sense of belonging at the airline.
-“We need to be recognizing our employees.
+“We need to be recognising our employees.
 They have a very difficult job.
-If you spend the time recognizing your people, they’ll want to do their best.”
+If you spend the time recognising your people, they’ll want to do their best.”

 Sebastian Madarang agrees.
 As a Customer Service Manager in San Antonio, Madarang uses Nonstop Thanks to build team camaraderie, something crucial for him as a new leader in the middle of a pandemic.
-“When employees are recognized, they’ll go above and beyond to help you out.
+“When employees are recognised, they’ll go above and beyond to help you out.
 When we’re short staffed or short on manpower, team members will volunteer to stay and go the extra mile.”
-He also uses recognition to reinforce safe behaviors at work when his teams board, taxi in, and unload planes.
+He also uses recognition to reinforce safe behaviours at work when his teams board, taxi in, and unload planes.